Thomas Tetley

 Thomas "Tom" Spence Tetley (birth registered second 1/4 1856 – 15 August 1924) was an English rugby union footballer who played in the 1870s.
 He played at representative level for England, and at club level for Bradford F.C., as a three-quarter, i.e. wing or centre.
 Prior to Tuesday 27 August 1895, Bradford F.C. was a rugby union club, it then became a rugby league club, and since 1907 it has been the association football (soccer) club Bradford Park Avenue.

-Background

-Tom Tetley's birth was registered in Bradford, West Riding of Yorkshire, and he died aged 68 in Wharfedale, West Riding of Yorkshire.

 Playing career

-International honours

 Tetley won a cap for England while at Bradford F.C. in 1875–76 Home Nations rugby union match against Scotland.

-Change of Code

-When Bradford F.C. converted from the rugby union code to the rugby league code on Tuesday 27 August 1895, Tom Tetley would have been approximately 39.
-Consequently, he would have probably been too old to have been both a rugby union and rugby league footballer for Bradford F.C.